groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-10-01-online-document-viewer-from-groupdocs-for-the-healthcare-industry/index.md

 url: /2013/10/01/online-document-viewer-from-groupdocs-for-the-healthcare-industry/
 author: 'Rahul Gulati'
 summary: ''
-tags: ['GroupDocs Viewer', 'online document viewer', 'zArchive']
+tags: ['online document viewer', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 The technology research firm [Gartner](http://www.gartner.com/technology/home.jsp) states that the demand for SaaS (Software as a Service) products will continue to grow in a recent report (February, 2013).
 The report highlights that some of the top segments for the SaaS market will be: